 Do you think you can learn something from rich people?
 How much do you know about them?
 Have you studied their habits to see what you can learn?
 Do you think they inherited most of their wealth?
 (They didn’t.
 In fact, only 10% inherited their wealth).
 Did they start on their paths toward financial responsibility earlier than most?
 (They did, with the average wealthy person starting to save by the age of 14).

-5 Actions Rich People Take With Their Finances
+5 Actions Rich People Make With Their Finances

 I read an interesting survey this week from US Trust, which covered 684 high net worth investors, with at least $3 Million in investable assets.
-There are some very interesting findings in the survey, which is my focus for today’s article.
-There are, indeed, some very common traits among these folks.
+There are some fascinating findings in the survey, which is my focus for today’s article.
+There are, indeed, some prevalent traits among these folks.
 All of us could benefit from studying their habits and applying them in our own lives.

 Here, then, are the top 5 common traits regarding how rich people manage their money.
 Think about which ones you already do, and attempt to apply a few that you don’t.

-In spite of significant wealth, 85% of high-net worth investors say they made their biggest investment gains through long-term buy and hold strategies.
-Rather than being savyy day-traders, they automate their savings month in and month out, and gradually watch their net worth grow.
+In spite of significant wealth, 85% of high-net-worth investors say they made their most significant investment gains through long-term buy and hold strategies.
+Rather than being savvy day-traders, they automate their savings month in and month out, and gradually watch their net worth grow.
 They keep their investments simple, with 89% using a traditional buy and hold approach in mostly stocks and bonds.

-In addition, the wealthy maintain cash reserves, with 54% of them holding at least 10% of their portfolios in cash.
+Also, the wealthy maintain cash reserves, with 54% of them holding at least 10% of their portfolios in cash.
 They also invest in tangible assets, with roughly half of high net worth investors owing real estate or farmland that produces income and appreciates over time.
-Compare this to the “average” person, who borrows an average of $30k on a 68 month loan to buy a new car, which depreciates immediately.
+Compare this to the “average” person, who borrows an average of $30k on a 68-month loan to buy a new car, which depreciates immediately.
 Smart?
 Not.

 As I wrote in “No One Has Ever Become Poor By Giving”, generosity brings unexpected rewards to the giver.
 The wealthy have discovered that reality, and most do not hoard their wealth.